Ybalrid/BtOgre2/README.md

 ## Current state of this project

 Currently, I can't recomment to anybody to actually use this thing.
 But it's working.
-You don't have a way to cleanly build it yet, but just compiling these files into your project should do it.
+Just generate a project via CMake and build the static library. ;-)

 In the present state, it is relying on Ogre v1 mesh object to generate Bullet body shapes.
 I want to move that to be fully Ogre v2.

-the CMake build on this repo, and the premake / lua things are probably broken as of now, and this project is pretty much a work in progress.

-One of the things I will do is make CMake output a project that build BtOgre as either a static or dynamic library properly.
-I'm currently using BtOgre with the "paste the sources in your project" and that's not that great... ^^"